magcode/sunricher-wifi-mqtt/README.md

 * Optional: disallow Internet access for this particular IP address in your network router.
 * Connect to this IP address with the tool as described above.
 (Do not connect to the wifi access point)
 * The connection should work and you should be able to control your LED receivers now
-* Now use the AT commands above to disable WIFI
+* Now use the AT commands above to disable WIFI.
+Alternatively use the setting `disableWifi=true` in `sunricher.properties`
 * In my case power consumption went down from 3.0 Watts (WiFi+LAN) to 2.1 Watts (LAN only)